Here's a bunch of samurai movies and shows to stream after Shōgun

 Such is the case for Shōgun, one of the best new TV shows in recent memory.
 Based on James Clavell’s 1975 novel of the same name, the FX series is set in 1600 Japan and follows Lord Yoshii Toranaga as he fights for his life against the Council of Regents.

 The series, which has garnered significant critical acclaim, just wrapped up its 10-episode run on Disney+.
-With Shögun Tuesdays officially over, you’ll likely be left looking for something else to fill that fresh hole in your heart.
+With Shōgun Tuesdays officially over, you’ll likely be left looking for something else to fill that fresh hole in your heart.

 Thankfully, we’ve got you covered.
 Here’s where you can stream a bunch of samurai or samurai-inspired movies and shows in Canada.
 (Note that the original 1980 Shōgun series is unfortunately not streaming in Canada on any platform right now, not even for rental or purchase.)
 This list could also just be focused on the works of legendary Japanese filmmaker Akira Kurosawa, so for the sake of variety, we’ve only included a few of them.